by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

     /dev/sda1: UUID="ca4db582-f415-4fb9-b956-fc8b99447f64" TYPE="crypto_LUKS" PARTUUID="4d968862-01"
     /dev/sdb5: UUID="2b505a9e-a562-4018-b23a-b33c6211b512" TYPE="crypto_LUKS" PARTUUID="4614e44c-05"

-Then you can add the script into the iniramfs configuration directory.
-The right please is in */etc/initramfs-tools/scripts/local-top/crypt* file and the content should look like this:
+Then you can add the script into the *initramfs's* configuration directory.
+The right place is in */etc/initramfs-tools/scripts/local-top/crypt* file and the content should look like this:

     #!/bin/sh